MMH at a glance

 Life changes around pregnancy can make women more vulnerable to mental illness.
 The negative cycle of poverty and mental illness impact on a women’s ability to function and thrive.
 This may also directly affect her foetus or child, with long-lasting physical, cognitive and emotional outcomes.
 Mental health care provides the necessary support to empower women to identify resources and personal capabilities.
 This can enhance her resilience to difficult life circumstances and support her to nurture their children optimally.
 Caring for mothers is a positive intervention for long-term social development.

 What is perinatal mental health disorder?

 It is important not to confuse the ‘baby blues’ with postnatal depression.
 ‘Baby blues’ may not always require treatment, but more serious conditions like depression or anxiety do.
-It is important to note that many of the usual physical symptoms of pregnancy are similar to those experienced by those mental health problems.
-These include sleep and appetite changes, aches and pains, tiredness or changing emotions.
+The common mental disorders may be diagnosed when several symptoms are present for more than two weeks and the symptoms negatively impact on functioning at work/school, socially or in the home.

 The perinatal period refers to the period of time between the early stages of pregnancy, including childbirth, and ends with the first year of being a parent.

 Find more definitions on perinatal mood disorder here

 Who is at risk of perinatal mental health disorder?

 Worldwide about 10% of pregnant women and 13% of women who have just given birth experience a mental disorder, primarily depression.
 In developing countries this is even higher, i.e. 16% during pregnancy and 20% after child birth.